pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 Supported capabilities:

 - Authorization from an external IdP
-- Automated user provisioning into your account
 - SP initiated login
 - [SCIM](/docs/scim/main)

 We do not currently support the following:

+- Automated user provisioning into your account (Users must first be invited)
 - Automated user deprovisioning (users will appear "active" and count toward user limits, although will not be able to login if disabled in the IdP)
 - IdP initiated login
 - Service Provider (SP) initiated logout flow